Tile in Art II

 A Story of Smoke and Fire

 With a group of designers whose priority is in the art, Smoke and Fire Tiles is a ceramic treasure trove.
 Founded in Stamford, Lincolnshire by Mark Aldridge, the company now resides in a converted granary in Suffolk.
 Their artistic skill is shown in spades throughout their collections which not only covers tile, but also other forms of ceramic art.
-Continue reading A Story of Smoke and Fire
+Their hand-made artisanal tiles are predominantly … Continue reading A Story of Smoke and Fire